Snorkeling in Menorca

 Best Snorkeling Spots in Menorca

 The most stunning snorkeling locations on Menorca are the tiny bays with rock sides and waters.
-The greatest snorkeling sites for you are listed below.
+The greatest snorkelling sites for you are listed below.
 In the summer, the beaches in the south may become crowded (start early or late).

 Cala Blanca (just south of Ciutadella)